We've seen tremendous growth nationwide year-over-year in the use of divorce mediation - Illinois area couples are no exception.

 Since the goal of any good parenting plan is to focus on "the best interests of the children," and each of you have a different idea of what that means, how do you resolve this topic?

 Because there is very little guidance on how to create a balanced and effective parenting plan, the help of an experienced, professional and neutral third party divorce mediator like Joe is critical in this very gray area.

 To learn more about how parenting plans work and why they’re the most important issue you’ll face in your divorce, please read: Divorce with Kids: The Importance of a Good Parenting Plan.

-Previously, Illinois used something called the "percentage of obligers income model" whereby a flat percentage of the paying party's net income was given to the recipient spouse based on the number of children the parties had together.
+Previously, Illinois used something called the "percentage of obligor's income model" whereby a flat percentage of the paying party's net income was given to the recipient spouse based on the number of children the parties had together.

-Now, Illinois is moving to an "income shares" model which uses a number of factors to determine a basic child support amount, and allocates a portion of that amount to each parent.
-Much like with the previous model, it is non-taxable, and the basic child support amount in Illinois excludes a number of other "extraordinary expenses" such as college and extra-curricular activities which must be negotiated separately.
+Now, Illinois is using an "income shares" model which uses a number of factors to determine a basic child support amount, and allocates a portion of that amount to each parent.
+Much like with the previous model, it is non-taxable.

+The basic child support amount in Illinois excludes a number of other "extraordinary expenses" such as college and extracurricular activities which must be negotiated separately.

 To learn more about how child support works in Illinois, please read: Safeguarding Your Children with Child Support in Illinois.

 In Illinois, the payment of money from one ex-spouse to another is called maintenance.